 Eastwoodhill Arboretum has an Education Program in the Discovery Centre.
 The Discovery Centre features information boards about plants, seasons and artefacts from the past which a routinely maintained and updated depending on the time of year.
 There is also an interactive area specifically designed for children to enjoy, play and learn more about nature.

 Eastwoodhill provides an inspirational environment for art and craft groups, study groups, walking groups, or groups of friends after some quality time together.

 There are many educational opportunities at Eastwoodhill.
 We love hosting student groups and try to keep it as cost-effective as possible.
+We also have a range of different orienteering activities for all age levels.
 Prior bookings are preferred, so please get in touch.

 Depending on the season, it's possible to encounter over 40 species of native and exotic birds at Eastwoodhill who come to feast on the many seeds, insects and berries within the arboretum.